 Thus, the General Coordination of Planning and Information, in order to be in full compliance with the aforementioned power, shall prepare its National Forest Program (PRONAFOR) 2014 - 2018, for establishing adaptation and mitigation criteria and activities.
 Several indicators have been defined for measuring compliance with its goals.
-The National Forestry Program (PRONAFOR) indicator 12 entitled "Emissions of CO2 avoided through deforestation and forest degradation" measures the emissions of greenhouse gases which have been avoided as a result of deforestation and degradation of the woods via early action within the territory of the states of Campeche, Chiapas, Jalisco, Quintana Roo and Yucatán, federal bodies in which the implementation of investment programs are promoted within the framework of the Emissions Reduction Initiative, for which reason the PRONAFOR indicator entitled "Emissions of CO2 and avoided through deforestation and forest degradations" measures for Reducing Emissions (ER-PD).
+The National Forestry Program (PRONAFOR) indicator 12 entitled "Emissions of CO2 avoided through deforestation and forest degradation" measures the emissions of greenhouse gases which have been avoided as a result of deforestation and degradation of the woods via early action within the territory of the states of Campeche, Chiapas, Jalisco, Quintana Roo and Yucatán, federal bodies in which the implementation of investment programs are promoted within the framework of the Emissions Reduction Initiative, for which reason the PRONAFOR indicator entitled "Emissions of CO2 and avoided through deforestation and forest degradations" was included in the Carbon Fund Program for Reducing Emissions (ER-PD).
 This initiative constitutes another way of fulfilling all obligations and being in compliance with CONAFOR goals and objectives, while being equally applicable to the legal framework and the national programmatic framework.

 However, taking into account that the Emissions Reduction Initiative involves processes, negotiations and decisions on legal commitments of an international nature, an administrative entity that carries out such actions must be used.
 The CONAFOR International Affairs Unit shall: I. Design, propose, develop, evaluate and monitor cooperative, financial and international commerce policies and strategies for CONAFOR; II.
 Promote and enter into agreements on coordination and cooperation of affairs on international forestry; ...
 III.
 Coordinate, manage, negotiate, supervise, implement and follow-up the obtaining of resources in the form of money or in kind, for public, private, social organizations, physical or legal persons, and national and international organizations, in order to promote sustainable forest development in the country;...VII.
-Establish, in terms of national and international commitments, the necessary levels of coordination between CONAFOR and the national and international empowering authorities, regarding matters of financing, international commerce and cooperation, for sustainable forest development; VIII.
-Plan, coordinate and support in the national and international scene, the participation of the General Director and other administrative units in matters concerning financing, international commerce and cooperation, in addition to monitoring all such activities; IX.
-Coordinate and follow up compliance with conventions and any other national or international acts or agreements covering commitments or projects on cooperation, international commerce and financing of matters in which CONAFOR participates; and ...
-XI.
-Represent the Mexican forest sector in international business negotiations in which Mexico has signed agreements or treaties on free trade.
+Establish, in terms of national and international and international and international and international and international and international commerce and cooperation, for sustainable forest development; VIII.
+Plan, coordinate and support in the national and international scene, the participation of the General Director and other administrative units in matters concerning financing,